Deformations of Killing spinors on Sasakian and 3-Sasakian manifolds: Preliminaries

 \subsubsection{Deformation of spinors}

 We will need the machinery due to J.P.
-Bourguignon and P. Gauduchon for describing variations of spinor bundles and applied by M. Wang to study Killing spinor variations for describing spinors under metric variations.
+Bourguignon and P. Gauduchon~\cite{BouGau92} for describing variations of spinor bundles and spinors under metric variations and applied by M. Wang~\cite{Wan91} to study Killing spinor variations.

 Let $P=L_{\SO(n)}$ be the bundle of oriented orthonormal frames on $(M,g)$.
 A spin structure is a double cover $\tilde{P}$.
 Given a symmetric, with respect to $g$, automorphism $\alpha:TM\rightarrow TM$ we have a new metric